dotnet/apireviews/2018/System.Buffers.SequenceReader/README.md

   in turn has regressed some micro benchmarks by 80%.
 * The downside of having two types is that the API surface bifurcates, i.e. some APIs will take `SequenceReader<T>`, some will take `SpanReader<T>`.
-An author of a parsing API will have to decided.
+An author of a parsing API will have to decide.
 Supporting both would cause duplication as you can't funnel them (easily) through the same code path.
 * We could do these things:
     - We can ship a third type that can wrap either a sequence or a span